Aeldrion/Iris/README.md

 ./build/gen_files.py
 ```

-Working versions of Iris (with everything built) will be made available in GitHub releases.
+Working versions of Iris (with everything built) are made available in GitHub releases.

 ## Documentation